-One month ago, Henryk, Claus and I’ve started Camel Labs project.
-This project provides some cool new stuff for IoT community based on Camel technology/project.
-The stuff are new IoT components to connect electronics devices (i2c,SPI,gpio, tinkerforge) and cloud (pubnub, cloudlet, mqtt) together.
-In this lab, we will show how to build an end to end IoT integration with i2c device, mqtt broker and i2c lcd with few line of code.
+One month ago, Henryk, Claus and I started the Camel Labs project.
+This project provides exciting new components for the IoT community based on Apache Camel technology.
+These components connect electronic devices (I2C, SPI, GPIO, Tinkerforge) and cloud services (PubNub, Cloudlet, MQTT) together.
+In this lab, we will demonstrate how to build an end-to-end IoT integration with I2C devices, an MQTT broker, and an I2C LCD display using just a few lines of code.

 end-to-end

-• 1/ to poll accelerometer informations every 2s, blink a LED on each message and send message mqtt topic
+1. A route to poll accelerometer information every 2 seconds, blink an LED on each message, and send the message to an MQTT topic

 Prerequisites

-For this lab, you will need the following stuff :
+For this lab, you will need the following components:

-Be carefull with your device, please shutdown power before wiring.
-Check twice before powering on or you could damage your device.
+Be careful with your device!
+Always shut down power before wiring.
+Double-check all connections before powering on to avoid damaging your device.

 Warning

-I am using LSM303 from Adafruit, but the wiring looks the same
+I am using the LSM303 from Adafruit, but the wiring should be similar for other models.

-You can also use from Olivier LD this plan
+You can also use Olivier LD’s wiring diagram as a reference.

 Wire LSM303